knative/docs/docs/versioned/serving/config-network-adapters.md

 There are also third-party Knative networking options and Knative products available but are not tested or managed by the Knative community.
 For more information, see [Knative offerings](../install/knative-offerings.md).

 ## Gateway configurations

+The configurations in this section apply only to an Gateway API implementation.

 Knative assumes two gateways in the cluster: